 “The best way to learn is to teach.”

-Katie has been a trainer with St John Ambulance for over 10 years and, as a keen beach volleyballer, is passionate about sharing her first aid knowledge.
+Katie has been a trainer with St John Ambulance for over 12 years and, as a keen beach volleyballer and mum to a fast-paced toddler, she is passionate about sharing her first aid knowledge.

 Prior to becoming a trainer, Katie was a veterinary nurse and trainer of new nurses in the clinical field for many years.
 Now, she not only creates new and stimulating course content, but she develops and mentors other trainers in first aid, passing on her industry expertise.